rabbitmq/rabbitmq-tutorials/python/tutorial-three.md

 > because we were using a default `""` _empty string_ (nameless) exchange.
 > Remember how publishing worked:
 >
->     chnnel.basic_publish(exchange='',
+>     channel.basic_publish(exchange='',
 >                           routing_key='test',
 >                           body=message)
 >
-> The _empty string_ exchange is a special exchange: every queue is connected
+> The _empty string_ exchange is special: message is
-> to it using its queue name as a key.
-When you publish a message to the
-> nameless exchange it will be routed to the queue with name specified
+> routed to the queue with name specified by `routing_key`.
-> by `routing_key`.

 Temporary queues
 ----------------

-In previous tutorial parts we were using a queue which had a name - `test` in first `test_dur` in second tutorial.
+As you may remember previously we were using queues which had a specified name - `test` in first `task_queue` in second tutorial.
 Being able to name a queue was crucial for us - we needed to point the workers to the same queue.
-Essentially, giving a queue a name is important when you don't want to loose any messages if the consumer disconnects.
+Essentially, giving a queue a name is important when you don't want to loose any messages when the consumer disconnects.

 But that's not true for our logger.
 We do want to hear only about currently flowing log messages, we do not want to hear the old ones.
 To solve that problem we need two things.

-First, whenever we connect the queue should be new and empty.
-To do it we could just use random queue name, or, even better - let server to choose a random unique queue name.
+First, whenever we connect to Rabbit we need a fresh, empty queue.
+To do it we could create a queue with a random name, or, even better - let server choose a random queue name for us.
 We can do it by not supplying the `queue` parameter to `queue_declare`:

 <div><pre><code class='python'>result = channel.queue_declare()</code></pre></div>